 - To provide accommodation, food and support for asylum seekers in Sheffield who are in conditions of need, hardship or distress

 - To advance the education of the public, and other statutory and voluntary organisations, in order to assist the inclusion of asylum seekers into the wider community

 - To raise awareness about the plight of asylum seekers in our city

 Who we help

-Our beneficiaries are asylum seekers whose initial claims have been been rejected, and who are therefore destitute.
+We help asylum seekers whose initial claims have been rejected, and who are therefore destitute.